Dr. Amanda Bloomberg

 Kari started her career in Veterinary Medicine, in her hometown of Grand Rapids, Michigan in 1995.
 There she worked at a busy small animal practice which also catered to exotic pets.
 Additionally, she also worked with the local zoo veterinarian, seeing everything from snakes to tigers!
 So, she can handle the wildest of domestic pets!After moving to California in 2005, she worked for a short time in an emergency veterinary practice but decided to stay at home with her two kids, for close to 15 years.
 Family first!
 Now that her kids (Hudson and Ella) are more grown, in high school, and college, she has come back to what she loves, working with animals and their human parents.When not at Paws of Pleasanton, she loves to spend time with family and friends, travel, and watch her daughter play softball.
 Kari has 3 dogs and 2 cats.
 Additionally, she likes to spend time volunteering for the SPCA in Dublin, and NorCal Boxer Rescue (NCBR).

 Hailey is a small-town girl from Sonora, California, and a veterinary technician assistant with the goal of becoming an R.V.T.
-She was just accepted into an RVT program which starts in August 2020.
+She was accepted into an RVT program in August 2020.
 Congratulations Hailey!
 Throughout high school, Hailey was heavily involved in 4H and FFA which initially fueled her passion and interest in animal medicine.
 She has been in the field since 2017 assisting with a plethora of both large and small animals.

 Her first position as a kennel technician with Mono Way Veterinary Hospital exposed her to many different aspects of the veterinary field and gave her opportunities to engage in different positions.
 Prior to moving to Pleasanton in September of 2019, Hailey also worked for Tuolumne County Animal Control where she learned the legal aspect of the veterinary field via shadowing many on-call animal control officers.
 If she wasn’t shadowing, she was at the shelter assisting with adoptions, cleaning, making the animals comfortable, and creating bonds with each pet she worked with.